graphile/crystal/packages/graphile-build-pg/README.md

 This is achieved by introspecting your database with [pg-introspection][] and then building [@dataplan/pg][] data sources for these entities.
-Then our plugins inspect these data sources and create the relevant GraphQL types, fields, and [dataplanner][] plan resolver functions.
+Then our plugins inspect these data sources and create the relevant GraphQL types, fields, and [grafast][] plan resolver functions.
 The result is a high-performance, powerful, auto-generated but highly flexible GraphQL schema.

 If you don't want to use your database introspection results to generate the